 Information after training

-When the training is over, we can pause it by pressing the "back" button once, and we will go to the start of activity screen, but with the time we have already done the training.
+At the end of the training session, 1TP10We can pause it by pressing the "back" button once, and we will return to the activity start screen, but with the time we have already spent training.

-You can resume the activity by pressing "start" again when ready, or leave "back" pressed for three seconds to clear the training.
+You can resume the activity by pressing "start" again when you are ready, or press and hold "back" for three seconds to delete the workout.
 If the session was short, the Polar V800 will ask you if you want to save it.

 When finished, the Polar V800 will show you the final summary of the activity, starting with the duration and distance.